rubenmcw/DroneReinforcementLearning/README.md

 Software you must install in order for the steps below to work:

 1.)
-You need to install PyTorch, download the correct installation for your system by using this website: https://pytorch.org/get-started/locally/
+You need to do pip install numpy

 2.)
-You need to do pip install numpy
+You need to do pip install gym

 3.)
-You need to do pip install gym

-4.)
 You need to do pip install stable-baselines3[extra] (if you are on Mac then you need to do pip install 'stable-baselines3[extra]')

 Here are the steps to compile and run our code in order to replicate our results: